willydouhard/literalai-azure/README.md

 ## Register on LiteralAI

-To self-host LiteralAI you will need to be registered as described in [the documentation](https://docs.getliteral.ai/self-hosting/get-started).
-Depending on the option you select, you will receive either :
+To self-host LiteralAI you will need to have a Docker PAT.
+This token is only distributed for customers on the Enterprise plan.
+Contact us for more information.

-* A Literal Client ID and Authorization Token to run the public image
-* Or a Docker PAT to run the private image

 ## Setup